 The advice sheets below have the latest information on other business advice.
-If you need more advice call 01753 475111 (Enforcement & Regulatory option).
+If you need more advice call 01753 475111 (Regulatory Services option).

 In the guide

-This guidance is for England, Scotland & Wales
+This guidance is for England, Scotland and Wales

-The Energy Information Regulations 2011 apply to energy-related products that have a significant direct or indirect impact on the consumption of energy.
+The Energy Information Regulations 2011 and EU Regulation 2017/1369 setting a framework for energy labelling apply to energy-related products that have a significant direct or indirect impact on the consumption of energy.

-The Regulations also apply to hire or hire purchase, or displays to end users directly or indirectly by any means of distance selling, including the internet.
-However, it is the responsibility of your supplier (that is, the manufacturer, their authorised representative in the European Union (EU), or the person who places the product on the market) to supply the energy efficiency label and fiche.
+The Regulations also apply to hire or hire purchase, as well as displays to end users (directly or indirectly) by any means of distance selling, including the internet.
+However, it is the responsibility of your supplier (that is, the manufacturer, their authorised representative in the European Union (EU), or the person who places the product on the market) to supply the energy efficiency label and the product information sheet.

 The label conveys information on the energy efficiency of a particular model through colours, arrows and the alphabet.
 The A-G scale ranks appliances from the best (A) to the worst (G), while a corresponding colour code uses green to denote 'more efficient' and red for 'less efficient'.
 For certain appliances the existing energy efficiency rating category of A is divided into three extra categories (A+, A++ and A+++) where A+++ indicates 'more efficient'.